code-with-amitk/Code-examples/System-Design/Concepts/Databases/Terms/Isolation/README.md

   - Writer takes a write lock.
   - DB remembers both(old committed value and new ongoing transaction value)
   - While transaction is ongoing, any other transactions that tries to read the object are given the old value.
-  - Only when new value is committed, all new transactions switch over to reading the new value.
+  - Only when new value is committed, a:ll new transactions switch over to reading the new value.
 - **3. MVCC(Multiversion Concurrency Control)**
   - Instead of keeping 2 copies(as in [Snapshot isolation](#si), MVCC keeps multiple copies(seperate for each query)
 <img src=images/dirty_read.JPG width=500/>